9001/copyparty/README.md

 * or the header `PW` with your password as value

 cors can be configured with `--acao` and `--acam`, or the protections entirely disabled with `--allow-csrf`

+## https

+both HTTP and HTTPS are accepted  by default, but letting a [reverse proxy](#reverse-proxy) handle the https/tls/ssl would be better (probably more secure by default)

+copyparty doesn't speak HTTP/2 or QUIC, so using a reverse proxy would solve that as well

 # recovering from crashes